 It may not feel like fall here in Texas, but the season is upon us.
 It is nearly time for apple orchards, apple pie, apple cider, and of course, apple math activities.
 This week I made some 1-12 numbered apple circles (you can get them below) and I will show you a bunch of ways that you can use them to practice early math concepts with kids.

 I made them just the right size to fit in a muffin tin.
 But, they also fit in or on a variety of containers.
-Scroll down to see all of the ideas for using the number circles and don’t forget to get your printable at the bottom.
+Scroll down to see all of the math activities that you can do the number circles and don’t forget to get your printable at the bottom.

 Count Apple Erasers in Muffin Tins